Flood insurance is an important policy for most homeowners to have. But only about one in seven homeowners purchase this safety net.

 When you follow this link, just select your state from the drop-down menu and you’ll likely find dozens of options near you.

 If you have difficulty locating a convenient agent, contact the NFIP Help Center at 800-427-4661.

-Even if you live in a 100-year flood plain — which means that statistically a catastrophic flood will only happen about once a century — it’s a good idea to have a policy in place before you need it.
+Even if you live in a 100-year flood plain — which means that statistically, a catastrophic flood will happen only about once a century — it’s still a good idea to have a policy.

-Keep in mind that more than 20% of flooding claims come from areas that are not technically high risk, according to the NFIP.
+According to the NFIP, more than 20% of flooding claims come from areas that are not technically high risk.